-The John J. Murphy Professional Building is a multi-purpose academic facility for the Schools of Business and Journalism and Mass Communication containing the 400-seat Dresser Auditorium, lecture classrooms, specialty classrooms for the Russell J. Jandoli School of Journalism and Mass Communication, and dean and faculty offices.
+The John J. Murphy Professional Building is the home to the Russell J. Jandoli School of Journalism and Mass Communication.
+It contains the 400-seat Dresser Auditorium, lecture classrooms, specialty classrooms, and dean and faculty offices.
 It also includes a broadcast journalism lab and television studio.

+The William E. and Ann L. Swan Business Center opened in 2013 and is home to the School of Business.
+It features a financial services lab with electronic ticker tape, a corporate boardroom, state-of-the-art classrooms, break-out areas, spaces for student collaboration, team building, and faculty research, a dean's suite, innovative technology uses, and a serious commitment to sustainability.

-The Remote Broadcast Facility is our School of Journalism and Mass Communication network level sports production facility.
-The equipment in the facility includes a Grass Valley 3000 switcher, four hard Ikegami cameras with Canon lenses, three hand-held Ikegami cameras, four Sony W75 Beta decks, a Yamaha 3500 audio console, a Chyron Infinit, and an Abekas DVEous.
-It is used to broadcast live sports telecasts of A-10 basketball, baseball, soccer, lacrosse etc., plus studio shows about sports and public affairs.
-Butler Memorial Hall houses the theater shop, theater faculty offices, the chair's office for the Department of Visual and Performing Arts, the theater voice and movement lab, the adjunct music instructors' office and studio, an art studio, and a gym used primarily for intramural athletics and practices.
+The Remote Broadcast Facility is the School of Journalism and Mass Communication's network-level sports production facility.
+It can be used to broadcast live sports telecasts of A-10 basketball, baseball, soccer, lacrosse etc., plus studio shows about sports and public affairs.

+Butler Memorial Hall houses the theater shop, theater faculty offices, the theater voice and movement lab, the adjunct music instructors' office and studio, and a gym used primarily for intramural athletics and practices.